jonathanvdc/Pixie/README.md

     ![Loyc diagnostic](docs/img/loyc-interop.svg)

   * **Customization.** Pixie is customizable: you can easily configure the existing renderers and define your own markup elements and renderers.

+## Getting started

+To use Pixie in one of your projects, simply install the [Pixie NuGet package](https://www.nuget.org/packages/Pixie) and start coding.
+Here are some basic first steps:

+  * **Acquiring a log.** Your application will probably want to send output to the terminal.
+Pixie's preferred abstraction for doing that is the `ILog`.
+All logs define a `void Log(LogEntry)` method, which sends a single, self-contained message to the log.

+    There are many log implementations, but you probably want a log that sends messages straight to the terminal.
+You can acquire one of those like so:

+    ```cs
+    using Pixie.Terminal;
+    // ...
+    var log = TerminalLog.Acquire();
+    ```

+    > **Pro tip:** acquiring a log is something you want to do only once, for concurrency and performance reasons.

+  * **Logging messages.** As stated before, a `LogEntry` is a self-contained message that can be sent to any log.
+It consists of a `Severity` (which can be either `Error`, `Warning`, `Message` or `Info`) and a `MarkupNode`.
+The latter is essentially a description of what you want the user to see.

+    A `MarkupNode` implementation can be anything ranging from a lowly text message to a full-blown caret diagnostic.
+In this example, we'll just log a text message.
+Those can be created by calling `new Text("message")` or by implicitly converting a `string` to a `MarkupNode`.

+    Putting it all together:

+    ```cs
+    using Pixie;
+    using Pixie.Markup;
+    // ...
+    log.Log(
+        new LogEntry(
+            Severity.Error,
+            new Text("Something went horribly wrong.")));
+    ```

+  * **Parsing command-line arguments.** Pixie's approach to parsing command-line arguments is pretty standard.
+You define a set of options and then use those to parse command-line arguments.

+    ```cs
+    using Pixie.Options;
+    // ...
+    // Define a --help/-h flag option.
+    var helpFlag = FlagOption.CreateFlagOption(
+        OptionForm.Short("h"),
+        OptionForm.Long("help"));

+    // Define a pseudo-option for positional arguments.
+    var filesOption = SequenceOption.CreateStringOption(
+        OptionForm.Long("files"));

+    // Create a parser for GNU-style command-line arguments.
+    var parser = new GnuOptionSetParser(
+        new Option[] { helpFlag }, // <-- options
+        filesOption); // <-- pseudo-option for positional arguments

+    // Parse command-line arguments.
+The parser automatically
+    // recovers from errors and sends error messages to `log`.
+    var parsedArgs = parser.Parse(new[] { "hi", "-h" }, log);

+    // Recover parsed arguments.
+    bool showHelp = parsedArgs.GetValue<bool>(helpFlag);
+    string[] files = parsedArgs.GetValue<string[]>(filesOption);
+    ```

+  * **Documenting options.** Adding documentation to your options is easy.
+Just call `WithCategory`, `WithDescription` and/or `WithParameters` on the options you'd like to document.

+    For example, here's how to document the `-x` option from `gcc` and `clang`.

+    ```cs
+    xOption = SequenceOption.CreateStringOption(OptionForm.Short("x"))
+        .WithCategory("Input and output")
+        .WithDescription(
+          "Specify explicitly the language for the " +
+          "following input files.")
+        .WithParameters(
+            new SymbolicOptionParameter("language"), // <-- not varargs
+            new SymbolicOptionParameter("file", true)); // <-- varargs
+    ```

+## Contributing

+Thank you so much for considering to contribute!
+Feel free to fork the Pixie repository and send me a pull request&mdash;I'd love to merge it in!
+It'd also be nice if you opened an issue beforehand so we can talk about your wonderful new feature.

+Alternatively, if you think you found a bug or just have a question about Pixie: open an issue.